 So, it's dark - as in completely and utterly dark - and then you sit there and have to pour wine into glasses, eat food you can't see, with cutlery you have to feel your way to.
 In the dark.

-Your senses are at work so wildly that you as a "normal" have not experienced anything like it.
-Smells, tastes, sounds reach a completely different level, as it really comes out in a way you have never tried before, and then just that with the fact that you can see nothing - as in nothing.
+Your senses are at such wild work that you, as a 'normal' person, have not experienced anything like it.
+Smells, tastes, sounds reach a completely different level, as it really comes out in a way you have never tried before, and then just the fact that you can't see anything - as in nothing.

 Like the waiters who are in the restaurant can never because they are blind.
 It really is a whimsical and sour experience, but a good one of a kind.

-New Year's note to us all: Be well in advance if you would like to celebrate New Year in Berlin
+Be in good time if you want to celebrate New Year in Berlin

 We were just a post time late with table reservations for New Year's Eve.
-So note to self (and everyone else): Order in good time so you can get something proper.
-However, we found a place that could accommodate all five of us and even just a fresh little walk from our hipster apartment.
+So note to self and everyone else: Order in good time so you can get something good.
+However, we found a place that could accommodate all five of us and even just a cool little walk from our hipster apartment.

 The food was a bit insignificant, but in return the bubbles were just exactly as they should be.
 And there were many of them.
 The mood was certainly also a New Year's Eve worthy.

-The best tip for the New Year in Berlin!
+The best tip for New Year's in Berlin

-Book restaurant in good time.
-At least if you want something really good.
+Book a restaurant in good time.
+At least if you want something real good.
 And of course if you want to eat out.
-The same goes for hotels - at least if you have to be at a popular destination - otherwise the prices will be completely hopeless.
+The same applies otherwise hotels - at least if you are going to a popular destination - otherwise the prices will be completely hopeless.

-Really happy new year from Sascha and the rest of RejsRejsRejs the team!
+A very happy New Year from Sascha and RejsRejsRejs- the team!